AIR-DISCOVER/INT2/README.md

 <h4 align='left'>Multiple XML files, visualization images, and videos with a length of 9.1 seconds will be saved by default in the output/visualization folder.</h4>

 ## Calculate Collision
-<h4 align="center">We report collision rates so that they function as baselines for potential trajectory generation (instead of trajectory forecasting) applications.
+<h4 align="left">We report collision rates so that they function as baselines for potential trajectory generation (instead of trajectory forecasting) applications.
 Generated trajectories should be as collision-free as possible, under the criteria mentioned above.
 To calculate collision: </h4>

 ```
 python calculate_collision.py --scenario_path int2_dataset_example/scenario/0/010213250706-010213264206.pickle --hdmap_dir int2_dataset_example/hdmap